 You can watch this True Stories Livecast now here from your own sofa

-On October 6th, 13th and 20th we present three inspiring livecasts in collaboration with Pakhuis de Zwijger.
+On October 6th, 13th and 20th 2020 we presented three inspiring livecasts in collaboration with Pakhuis de Zwijger.
 During this series we’ll talk with the creators of impactful journalistic productions from all over the world.
-We’ll discuss how they have used narrative techniques successfully, without losing their journalistic integrity.
-We will talk about the narrative techniques with the creators of the award winning documentary For Sama, bestseller author Rebecca Skloot and New York Times and She Said editor Rebecca Corbett and many more!
+We discussed how they have used narrative techniques successfully, without losing their journalistic integrity.
+We talked about the narrative techniques with the creators of the award winning documentary For Sama, bestseller author Rebecca Skloot and New York Times and She Said editor Rebecca Corbett and many more!

 Photographer Ilvy Njiokiktjien, member of the internationally awarded collective VII Photos talks about her long term project Born Free together with Evelien Kunst.
 In this podcast Kunst and Njiokiktjien zoom in on what you need to create your own independent visually driven story that can be published on more than one platform.
 What do you need to organize for yourself before you can embark upon a long term project like Born Free?